satran/satran.github.io/_posts/2019-09-10-paper_summary_an_agile_approach_to_legacy_system.md

 ---
 layout: post
-title: Paper Summary: An Agile Approach to a Legacy System
+title: Paper Summary - An Agile Approach to a Legacy System
 summary: An interesting read on how to approach legacy systems.
 ---